pnevyk/gryf/README.md

 # gryf

-An *experimental* graph library written in Rust.
-Requires unstable nightly-only features and is not released to crates.io yet. **It is incomplete, lacks documentation and contains bugs.
+An *experimental* graph library written in Rust, not released to crates.io yet.
+**It is incomplete, lacks documentation and contains bugs.
 Breaking changes are inevitable.** Design ideas contributions are very welcome!

 ## Usage